colbywight/Bar-Hoppers/process.md

 Our data will come from a few sources.
 Namely data providing test scores of students for different states.
 Data providing financial information of schools by states.
 And data providing financial information of households.

+// good reading and math scores decent scienc scores for 2015, 11, 09.. for grade 8
 https://www.nationsreportcard.gov/data_tools.aspx
-https://www.kaggle.com/spscientist/students-performance-in-exams
-https://www.kaggle.com/noriuk/us-education-datasets-unification-project
+// has not state information or year of the exams https://www.kaggle.com/spscientist/students-performance-in-exams
+// good stuff has a few csv files, the same naep scores from abouv, and finacial spreadsheets for schools spending.
+// we also have enrolement by state by grade by year if needed https://www.kaggle.com/noriuk/us-education-datasets-unification-project
+// This actually explains the public school revenue and expenditures better and shows some
+// visualizations for them
 https://www.kaggle.com/kabure/eda-us-education-finances
 https://www.kaggle.com/goldenoakresearch/us-household-income-stats-geo-locations